AlexanderVlDubinin/project_it_blog/README.md

 ## 📂 Architectural features of the assembly
 *   **Differentiation of rights:** The PHP container runs under the local user `laravel` with `UID:GID 1000:1000`, solving any `permission denied` problems on Linux hosts.
 *   **Data persistence:** The folders `pgdata` (PostgreSQL) and `redisdata` (Redis) are placed in named Docker Volumes — posts, likes and cache will not disappear when `docker compose down` is called.
+*   **Reactive UI (Livewire):** All interactive tables on the public Dashboard ("Show more" pagination, dynamic counting of the total number of entries) are implemented on Livewire components.
+This allows you to update data on the fly using AJAX requests without completely reloading the page and without writing cumbersome JS code.